38 Pages Posted: 5 Feb 2019 Last revised: 23 Apr 2019

 Date Written: January 28, 2019

-How is the Constitution to be interpreted?
-The "positive turn" in legal scholarship treats constitutional interpretation, like statutory or contractual interpretation, as governed by legal rules grounded in actual practice.
-In our legal system, that practice is committed to a certain form of originalism: our system's official story is that we follow the law of the Founding, plus all lawful changes made since.
+How should we interpret the Constitution?
+The "positive turn" in legal scholarship treats constitutional interpretation, like the interpretation of statutes or contracts, as governed by legal rules grounded in actual practice.
+In our legal system, that practice requires a certain form of originalism: our system's official story is that we follow the law of the Founding, plus all lawful changes made since.

-This Article offers a response to each.
-To the extent that legal systems are features of particular societies, a useful theory will have to pay attention to actual practice in those societies, including the particular aspects of legal practice we describe.
-This positive focus can indeed resolve a great many contentious legal disputes, as shared legal premises lead to conclusions that might surprise us, or that ultimately establish one side in a dispute as correct.
+This Essay offers a response to each.
+To the extent that legal systems are features of particular societies, a useful theory will have to pay attention to actual social practice, including the aspects of legal practice we describe.
+This positive focus really can resolve a great many contentious legal disputes, as shared legal premises lead to conclusions that might surprise us or that ultimately establish one side in a dispute as correct.
 The most serious challenge to our view is the empirical one: whether originalism is or isn't the official story of our law.
-Stripped of their jurisprudential confusion, however, the best competing accounts of our law seem to have far less supporting evidence than our own account.
-Focusing on social practice as it stands today turns out to direct our attention to the Founders, and to the changes over time that their law has recognized.
+Stripped of their jurisprudential confusion, though, the best competing accounts of our law seem to have far less supporting evidence than our own account.
+Focusing on social practice as it stands today turns out to direct our attention to the Founders and to the changes over time that their law has recognized.

 Keywords: originalism, constitutional theory, constitutional interpretation, legal theory, jurisprudence, positivism, H.L.A.
 Hart